 The Centre for Escalation of Peace takes the view that peace is not just the absence of war.
 Peace cannot be taken for granted; constant effort is required to enhance it as an anchor in a sea of rapid and far-reaching strategic and socio-economic change.
 As such, peace must not merely be sustained, but escalated through various strategies and tactics akin to the pursuit of victory during war.

-With that in mind, the CEP has continuously sought to create platforms and establish programs that encourage the free exchange of ideas across borders, with a distinct focus on empowering young minds.
-Its dialogues & activities revolve around three ‘pillars of calmness’, namely (i) Youth and Education; (ii) Trade & Sustainable Development; and (iii) Society & Culture.
+With that in mind, the CEP has continuously sought to create platforms and establish programmes that encourage the free exchange of ideas across borders, with a distinct focus on empowering young minds.
+Its dialogues and activities revolve around three ‘pillars of calmness’, namely (i) Youth and Education; (ii) Trade and Sustainable Development; and (iii) Society and Culture.

-Over the past five years, CEP has been convening various activities as a part of The Thimphu Seminars, which is the name of its engagement with Bhutan.
+India Bhutan Dialogue: Since 2013, CEP has been convening various activities as a part of The Thimphu Seminars, which is the name of its engagement with Bhutan.
 Its ongoing India- Bhutan Dialogue (Track 1.5/2) is held every six months at a bilateral level and there is continued scope for such platforms being established with other countries in the future.

 Philosophers’ Retreat: The purpose of the retreat is to bring together eminent thinkers from the field of education, government, business and social work.
 The aim is to have an open discussion about the challenges in education and how the system could be equipped to ultimately benefit the learner in an ever-changing world.

 Asia Pacific Schools Initiative: A platform comprising of multiple annual programmes targeted at both school students and teachers that collectively aim at creating a network of future leaders for the region, developing and nurturing in each one of them the capacity to exercise “Leadership through Serene Strength”.